 An estimate of the core radius and average density.

+In order to interpret these data fully, we will require......

-The aims of this project are to provide preliminary data and models for use in conjunction with InSight data to answer the following questions:
+The aims of this project are to provide preliminary (don't over use preliminary) data and models for use in conjunction with InSight data to answer the following questions:

 What are the compositions and temperatures in the deep interior (especially the mantle and core)?